 - Ask your doctor, pharmacist or community health center about booster shots.
 Check your local pharmacy’s website (e.g., Walgreens).

 - To find a nearby provider, search vaccines.gov, text your ZIP code to 438829 or call 1-800-232-0233 to find locations near you.

 Bring your CDC COVID-19 Vaccination Record card to your booster shot appointment so your provider can fill in the information about your booster dose.

-St. Francis College is committed to an “in-person academic experience” in Spring 2022, as permitted by the state, and the safety of community members.
+St. Francis College is committed to an “in-person academic experience” in the spring of 2023, as permitted by the state, and the safety of community members.
 Classes and labs will be taught in person, subject to these limitations.

-St. Francis College will also offer more distance and hybrid courses in Spring 2022 than in semesters preceding the COVID pandemic, including some degree programs that students can now complete entirely online.
-Please see registration materials for additional details.
+St. Francis College will also offer more distance and hybrid courses in spring 2023 than in semesters preceding the COVID pandemic, including some degree programs that students can now complete entirely online.
+Please see the registration materials for additional details.

-SFC International is thrilled to host over new international students on campus in person for Spring 2022, joining our continuing students as an international community of nearly 350 students.
+SFC International is thrilled to host new international students on campus for spring 2023, joining our continuing students as an international community of nearly 350 students.